Threat Hunting

 ML Module server

 ML Server SpecsServer with 4 CPU cores, 16GB RAM, 100GB storage.
-See VM Guide.
+See ECA VM Guide for VM setup instructions.

 Required Configuration Details